 OPTION 2: If you are able to get more involved on an on-going basis… Become a Member!

 Active members of New Rattitude assist with various aspects of our rescue operation, including the needs below.
 If you are looking for this level of involvement, we would love for you to submit a Membership Application.
+(Former members of New Rattitude may reactivate their membership by submitting the reactivation form HERE.)
+As a network organization without a physical shelter, New Rattitude relies on a private Facebook group to communicate with our membership, so each member needs to have a Facebook profile.

 • Transportation Coordinators do the planning and coordinating to get dogs safely moved from a shelters to foster homes or from foster homes to adoptive homes.